yinwenpeng/Online-FLORS/README.md

     java -jar train_20150414.jar -mode train -trainFile ontonotes-wsj-train -unlabeledData wsj_ul.100k gweb-newsgroups.unlabeled gweb-reviews.unlabeled gweb-weblogs.unlabeled gweb-answers.unlabeled gweb-emails.unlabeled gweb-wsj.unlabeled -labeledData gweb-newsgroups-test gweb-reviews-test gweb-weblogs-test gweb-answers-test gweb-emails-test gweb-wsj-test -bigData English_Gigawords_500k.txt -pre prefix_

-Warning: the training needs lots of memory, we suggest to use "java -Xmx300G -Xms300G -XX:-UseGCOverheadLimit -jar....." according to how big  your training set and unlabeled data for representation learning are.
+**Warning**: the training needs lots of memory, we suggest to use "java -Xmx300G -Xms300G -XX:-UseGCOverheadLimit -jar....." according to how big  your training set and unlabeled data for representation learning are.

+Basically, for training we only need "-trainFile". *"-unlabeledData" and "-labeledData" and "-bigData" are only used for robust learning of word representations*.

 #####Output of training: